Here are our thoughts on the biggest changes and trends happening in search engine optimisation in 2020.

 So, why do sites drop after core updates?
 More importantly, what can a site that does drop to ensure that they recover?

 Essentially core updates are a website and page-level reassessment and often shake-up of everything out there.
 What was good before may not be good now, what could have used some improvement before is now on the rise.
 In many cases, it again seems to boil down to optimising your website to ensure it delivers the correct mix of expertise, authority and trust as alongside uniquely valuable content for your users.

 The January 13th update highlighted some enormous drops for both some well-known and some less well-known domains.

 For example; car marketplace carbuyer.co.uk lost close to 17% search visibility according to Sistrix and around 21% of organic traffic according to SEMrush.
-When I looked at the site, mixed content warnings on the homepage and (in my opinion) heavy use of adverts above the fold could be contributing to some of the impacts that the site has suffered since the Jan 13th update.
+When I looked at the site, mixed content warnings (something which Google Chrome began blocking more aggressively from December 2019) on the homepage and (in my opinion) heavy use of adverts above the fold could be contributing to some of the impacts that the site has suffered since the Jan 13th update.

 However, there do seem to be other problems too.
 Unlike many sites that have found ways to host multitudes of content on single pages efficiently and effectively, carbuyer continues to use a stepped system where a new URL is used for each subsection of content around a car.
 For example, the VW polo hatchback requires 10 pages to effectively deliver all of the content required to get an accurate understanding of a single car.